All Episodes Plain Text Favourite

 And there wasn't a single legitimate hit until the very end.

-He even made an error.
+He even made an error throwing.

-And he was probably Mariano Rivera was probably one of the best fielding pitchers in baseball.
+And he was probably, Mariano Rivera was probably one of the best fielding pitchers in baseball.

 They might say he didn't have enough innings or whatever, but he was a great fielder.